-- Note the Gulf of Trieste (Fig. 1b, red dots), the first located in Aurisina (Italy) and operated by the National Institute of Oceanography and Applied Geophysics (OGS) and the other in Piran (Slovenia), first operated by the National Institute of Biology (NIB) and later by the Slovenian Environmental Agency (ARSO).
-HFR works at the frequency of 24.5 MHz, with a space resolution of 1.5 km and a time resolution of 30 min.
-The data are freely available from the European HFR node at the following link: - 75 https://thredds.hfrnode.eu:8443/thredds/NRTcurrent/HFR-NAdr/HFR-NAdr_catalog.html. - The quality control standards from the EU high-frequency node (Corgnati et al., 2018) were applied to the data set.
-In addition, any remaining spikes were removed. - The grid points close to the HFR baseline have a major data coverage but show a more anisotropic behaviour than those far
+Sea surface currents consist of HFR-combined current data coming from two beam-forming WEllen RAdar stations operating in the Gulf of Trieste (Fig. 1b, red dots), the first located in Aurisina (Italy) and operated by the National Institute of Oceanography and Applied Geophysics (OGS) and the other in Piran (Slovenia), first operated by the National Institute of Biology (NIB) and later by the Slovenian Environmental Agency (ARSO).
+HFR works at a frequency of 24.5 MHz, with a space resolution of 1.5 km and a time resolution of 30 min.
+The data are freely available from the European HFR node at the following link: https://thredds.hfrnode.eu:8443/thredds/NRTcurrent/HFR-NAdr/HFR-NAdr_catalog.html (last access: 1 February 2023).

+The quality-control standards from the EU high-frequency node (Corgnati et al., 2018) were applied to the data set.
+In addition, any remaining spikes were removed.